Licensing is one of those critical areas that can take a back seat when managing the compliance of your contractor network.

-If your goal is to reduce legal, financial, operational, and reputational risks then it’s time to look at actively managing and monitoring your contracted networks’ trade licenses.
+If your goal is to achieve trade license tracking benefits such as reducing legal, financial, operational, and reputational risks then it’s time to look at actively managing and monitoring your contracted networks’ trade licenses.

-The added benefit is that you will find yourself with a contractor network that provides high-level quality work and a reduction in claims and liability while supporting your company’s name and reputation.
+The added trade license tracking benefits are that you will find yourself with a contractor network that provides high-level quality work and a reduction in claims and liability while supporting your company’s name and reputation.

 In many states, it is illegal to hire or contract with an unlicensed contractor.
 If a project goes bad or the contractor gets caught in a sting operation, you will risk taking on the legal liability.